 - Resume or CV (PDF upload)

 - Slide Deck Presentation (5-slide PowerPoint or PDF presentation upload about the invention(s), which must include visual evidence of a tested prototype.
-Photos are preferred, but if you embed a video, please also provide a link to it on the slides)
+Photos are preferred, but if you embed a video, please also provide a fully written out link to it on the slides)

-Note: the character counts below refer to the maximum allotment for that section's text box response in SlideRoom.
+Note: the character counts below refer to the maximum allotment for that section's text box response in SurveyMonkey Apply.
 Word counts given are an approximation.

 Category Application requirements include: